fynks/debrid-services-comparison/README.md

 </details>

 <details><summary>Can I get a refund?</summary>
 Varies by provider.
-See the Refund Policies section and start with short plans to test first.
+See the <a href="#policies-and-legal">Policies and Legal</a> section and start with short plans to test first.
 </details>

 ### Security and Privacy